Are you comparing Webflow vs WordPress and wondering which one is better for you?

 You get to make your pages and customize content using blocks.
 This allows you to make beautiful layouts without ever writing any code.

-You can start with a ready-made template and change it to fit your need, or you can start from scratch and make your own design.
+You can start with a ready-made template and change it to fit your needs, or you can start from scratch and make your own design.

 Webflow – Ease of Use